JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/export4.png" %}

-In this deployment template, we aren't interested having public IP and virtual network, therefore we can convert them to `existing` resources.
+In this deployment template, we aren't interested having public IP and virtual network, therefore we can convert them to `existing` resources and remove the parameters and properties that we don't need anymore.
 This makes it easy to reference them in our firewall resource:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/21/azure-firewall-and-availability-zones/export5.png" %}